Print

 Your coop and yard should be able to withstand an assault from many different directions.
 Some suggestions for protecting your chickens are:

-- Lay down wire mesh – preferably small sized and tough – on the ground around the coop and even on the floor of the coop.
-Spread dirt over it and allow grass to grow through it.
-This way, burrowing/digging animals such as rats, mice, and dogs will not be able to dig through the wire and into the coop.
+• Lay down wire mesh – preferably small sized and tough – on the ground around the coop and buried under the floor of the coop.
+Spread dirt over it and allow grass to grow through it so that the chickens are not walking on it as, if exposed, it could hurt their feet.
+The wire will help to stop burrowing/digging animals such as rats, mice, and dogs digging through the wire and into the coop.

 Poisons and medications